ljdigital-control/eleventy-netlify-boilerplate/pages/home.md

 ---
 # Ola

-This is a test to see if i can get a connection to git.
-Boom it worked !
+This is a test to see if I can get a connection to git.
+Boom it worked!

 I am testing this more and more.